 Robert Saxton was born in Nottingham in 1952 and lives in north London, where he works as a freelance editor and writer.
 He is the author of six books of poetry published prior to Six-way Mirror: from Enitharmon, The Promise Clinic (1994); from Carcanet/OxfordPoets, Manganese (2003), Local Honey (2007) and Hesiod’s Calendar (2010); and from Shearsman, The China Shop Pictures (2012).

 In 2001 he won the Keats-Shelley Memorial Association’s poetry prize for ‘The Nightingale Broadcasts’.
 His latest book, Six-way Mirror is a prose poem borrowing its structure from the I Ching.
 It comprises 64 sections, each addressing a universal theme, from “The Mirror” to “The Book”.
-The first nine of these sections are published on the pages that follow, preceded by the book’s Introduction.
+All 64 of these sections are published on the pages that follow, preceded by the book’s Introduction.

 Here, as an alternative to conventional reading, the author invites you to discover your own pathway through the poem by throwing coins to cast a hexagram, which directs you to your starting point; subsequent sections are selected with the help of a hexagram chart.
 The author has made the book available in paperback as a self-publishing enterprise, under his new Angle Shades Press imprint – the name comes from a species of moth, which is mentioned in the poem.
 Details may be found on the poet’s website, here.